 One of the newer entrants on the Paris kosher food scene, Flavio offers a taste of Italy in the City of Lights.
-From artisan wood-fired pizzas to pasta, salads, and desserts, there is something for anyone looking for a sure to please dairy option.
+From artisan wood-fired pizzas to pasta, salads, and desserts, there is something for anyone looking for a sure-to-please dairy option.

-A French bistro with various meat and fish dishes, Chez Franck, captures the hallmark style and menu synonymous with Paris.
-From the trademarked wicker chairs to the steak frites that can be enjoyed al fresco as you partake in the storied tradition of people watching, Chez Franck should undoubtedly be on your list.
+A French bistro with various meat and fish dishes, Chez Franck captures the hallmark style and menu synonymous with Paris.
+From the trademarked wicker chairs to the steak frites that can be enjoyed al fresco as you partake in the storied tradition of people-watching, Chez Franck should undoubtedly be on your list.
 It allows the kosher traveler to get the full Paris experience of a culinary staple copied the world over.

 Best Bakery (Boulangerie A Le Française)

 It goes without saying that a trip to Paris without sampling their legendary boulangeries and patisseries is close to a crime.
-Boulangerie Murciano is our pick for a must-try kosher baked goods destination.
+So Boulangerie Murciano is our pick for a must-try kosher baked goods destination.
 From loaves of bread to pastries and everything in between, a visit to Murciano will undoubtedly result in a test of self-control.